Rel1cx/eslint-react/packages/plugins/eslint-plugin/README.md

 - **dom**\
   Enable rules that are specific to React DOM.
 - **web-api**\
-  Enable rules for interacting with Web APIs in React.
+  Enable rules for interacting with Web APIs.
 - **recommended**\
   Enable rules that are recommended by ESLint React.\
   _This preset includes the `core`, `dom`, and `web-api` presets._